viktorburka/blog/articles/golang-testing-features/sub-tests-benchmarks/README.md

 #### Control over test parallelism

-Lets now look at the sutuation where we need a parallel execution of our unit test subtests.
+Let's now look at the situation where we need a parallel execution of our unit test subtests.
 As a reminder, in the previous example all subtests were executed sequentially, which means that any next subtest wouldn't start until the previous one is completed.
-If we want to test for a correct concurrency execution in that scenario, say with `-race` flag to detect race couditions that wouldn't be possible since `-race` option requires a concurrent code to be running to be to detect any anomalies.
+If we want to test for a correct concurrency execution in that scenario, say with `-race` flag to detect race conditions that wouldn't be possible since `-race` option requires a concurrent code to be running to be to detect any anomalies.

 Since in the previous example a sequential execution was guaranteed, the code would never run concurrently.
-One way to fix that would be to spawn multiple goroutines but then we would need to control syncronization ourselves adding additional code which would mix with the test code itself reducing the readability of the test.
-However, there is an easier way to do that and its to invoke a `t.Parallel` method.
+One way to fix that would be to spawn multiple goroutines but then we would need to control synchronization ourselves adding additional code which would mix with the test code itself reducing the readability of the test.
+However, there is an easier way to do that and it's to invoke a `t.Parallel` method.

 ```golang
 func TestTransitRoutesSubtestsInParallel(t *testing.T) {